furgerf/304cr-assignment-1/DESCRIPTION.md

 The `Graph` class simplifies access to the `Node`-matrix as a whole.
 An example of that is the property `PassibleNodeCount` which returns the number of passible nodes on the map.
 More importantly though, it offers three different methods for creating a `Graph` (and thus, a `Map`):
 - `EmptyGraph(int width, int height)`: This creates a `Graph` with a specific width and height but leaves all `Node`s _empty_, which means they're all un-foggy street `Node`s.
 - `FromData(string[] data)`: This instantiates a `Graph` with an array of strings that contain data from a previously stored `Graph`.
 - `Random(int width, int height, double[] weights, double fog)`: The last and probably most interesting method creates a random `Graph` according to some parameters.
-The weights are used to determine how common specific kinds of `Terrain`s should be and the fog parameter is used to determine how likely it is that a tile is covered by fog.
+The weights are used to determine how common specific kinds of `Terrain`s should be and the fog parameter is used to determine how likely it is that a `Node` is covered by fog.

-Since it is possible to load a `Graph` from text data, it is also possible to perform the reverse action; that is to retrieve a text representation of the current `Graph`.
+Since it is possible to load a `Graph` from text data, it is also possible to perform the reverse action; that is, to retrieve a text representation of the current `Graph`.
 For that purpose, the `object`'s `ToString()`-method has been overridden.

 ### Node
 Finally, the smallest building block of the model is the `Node`.
-It contains information about the cost for moving to the tile (with a 32-bit integer maxvalue denoting an impassible `Node`) which is determined by the `Terrain` of the `Node`.
+It contains information about the cost for moving to the `Node` (with a 32-bit integer maxvalue denoting an impassible `Node`) which is determined by the `Terrain` of the `Node`.
 Also, it has a reference to any `Entity` that is currently on the `Node`.
-Lastly, each `Node` contains a flag that defines whether the `Node` is foggy or whether it is known to the player.
+Lastly, each `Node` contains a flag that defines whether the `Node` is foggy or whether it is known to the __Player__.

-`Node`s are arranged in the `Graph` in a matrix which means that each `Node` has an identifying (x/y)-coordinate and that each has up to four neighbors.
+`Node`s are arranged in the `Graph` in a matrix which means that each `Node` has an identifying (x/y)-coordinate and up to four neighbors.

 ### Edge
 Adjacent `Node`s are connected via `Edge`s.
 The only way to instantiate an `Edge` is with two `Node`s in order to help prevent reference irregularities.
 The `Edge` itself doesn't contain additional data and is merely used to connect `Node`s.